waltont8/AdventOfCode2021/README.md

 ## Day 15: Chiton
 So this felt a bit too cheaty.
 It's a maze problem and Haskell has astar and dijkstra in the Algorithm.Search module, so that takes care of that.
 Getting the cost data in would have been tricky so I just copied the input in as a constant string inside the cost function.
 I guessed part2 would be either a tiling of the map or a new set of directions so I made sure the map was tiled just in case, paid off.
 All I really had to do for part 2 was change the number of tiles and implement the wrap back to 1 function.
 Bit messy, bit cheaty, but part 2 took about 10 seconds.
 Might come back to this one and implement something a bit cleaner.

+## Day 16: Packet Decoder
+I kept thinking about using one of the parsers for this but I think it would have taken longer.
+Many LoC in this solution, but a lot of it is pattern matching cut and paste to convert strings and numbers.
+Certainly this could be more compact, but I don't think it could be more obvious and I'll take obvious over compact over compact any day.